V4Fire/Client/src/components/form/b-input/README.md

 #### [min]

-The minimum value of the input (for number and date types).
+The minimum input value (for number and date types).
 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefmin).

 #### [max]

-The maximum value of the input (for number and date types).
+The maximum input value (for number and date types).
 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefmax).

 #### [preIcon]